AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android_uikit.md

    The `join` command joins the channel, publishes the local audio and video streams to Agora and handles audio and video for anyone else who joins the call in a default UI.

 Yes, you read that right.
-After inializing an `AgoraVideoViewer` instance, you manage a call with one line of code.
+After initializing an `AgoraVideoViewer` instance, you manage a call with one line of code.

 ## Prerequisites